woleet/woleet.id-server/README.md

 # Deployment

-Woleet.ID Server can be run using Docker (tested on Linux and  macOS), or directly on a Linux host.
+Woleet.ID Server can be built and run using Docker (tested on Linux and  macOS), or directly on a Linux host.

 > NOTE: Building and running the server and the web app using Docker is the simplest way to go and is recommended for production environments.